sriramab/gamamanual/References/GAMLReferences/Statements.md

 #### Definition

 The test statement allows modeler to define a set of assertions that will be tested.
-Before the execution of the embeded set of instructions, if a setup is defined in the species, model or experiment, it is executed.
+Before the execution of the embedded set of instructions, if a setup is defined in the species, model or experiment, it is executed.
 In a test, if one assertion fails, the evaluation of other assertions continue (if GAMA is configured in the preferences that the program does not stop at the first exception).

 #### Usages